HigHt3k/EntityComponentSystem/readme.md

 5. use maven to build the project, this may differ depending on IDE.
    1. Jetbrains IntelliJ: Open Maven Tool Window, click Lifecycle -> package
    2. Eclipse: Right click project -> Maven Install / Build
+6. After building, the folder "target" contains the artifact jar and the resource folder.
+   The "res" folder needs to be located in the directory where the game is started from, as it contains all external files used in the game.
+The resource files are not packaged with the *.jar artifact, since some files need to be written during runtime.